 So is leasing all it is cracked up to be?
 That is for you to decide for your situation, but I cannot stomach the cost difference between the two, just to be always driving a new car.
 Feast your eyes on chart 2 to see what I mean.

 I could have bought myself a brand new one and paid cash for it if I had paid myself the difference between owning and leasing over all those years!
 Oh well, a missed opportunity, maybe.

 What is that, you say?
 Leasing on 4-year terms costs less?
 Oh yes, it does indeed!
 Because you would likely need to replace tires and brakes before turning in your leased vehicle after 4 years, I have doubled the cost of maintenance for the calculation.
 Due to the 4-year lease term, the lease cost drops by about $11 500.
-It all looks pretty good, but still not come close to the relative bargain that is ownership.
-Check chart 3 for a one-stop summary many varying options.
+It all looks pretty good, but still does not come close to the relative bargain that is ownership.
+Check chart 3 for a one-stop summary of various options.

 You can immediately see that a 4-year lease term is a money-saver versus a

 3-year term, and also that owning is always less expensive.
 I assumed that all

 off-lease purchases would be for 3-year-old vehicles.
 The price used was

 $24 000, and the expected resale price was taken from that.